Malek-Dinari/geodesic-potential-descriptors/README.md

 ## Goals

 1. **Enhance Descriptor Stability**:
-   Improve the geodesic potential method for increased robustness and reliability.
+   Improve the geodesic potentials method for increased continuity thus making them more stable and close for almost identical meshes in the euclidean space.

+2. **Improving our Decriptors robustness and reliability** Making these invariant descriptors even more robust against noise and slight deformations and also more effective especially when faced with quantization and computational errors or noise.

-2. **Expand Descriptor Utility**:
+3. **Expand Descriptor Utility**:
-   Develop descriptors capable of handling both sentiment analysis and other tasks like pattern recognition.
+   Develop descriptors capable of handling both sentiment analysis and other tasks like pattern recognition, forensic applications, animation and CGI and medical imaging.

-3. **Incorporate 4D Analysis**:
+4. **Incorporate 4D Analysis**:
    Extend the methodology to 4D meshes, integrating the time dimension for dynamic analysis.

 ---